brugr9/UEPluginVolumeCreator/README.md

 ![Plugin Blueprint Actor Classes](Docs/VolumeCreator-Content-Classes.png "Plugin Blueprint Actor Classes")<br>*Fig. 2.1.: Plugin Blueprint Actor Classes*

 * **Scalar Volume Actor**: Medical images are imported, e.g., from DICOM files and stored as Hounsfield Units encoded Volume Texture.
 A Scalar Volume Actor holds a reference to the latter and stores also DICOM pixel spacing attribute values.
-* **Dicom Window Actor**: A Dicom Window Actor consumes the Volume Texture from a Scalar Volume Actor and applies DICOM Window Attributes 'Center' and 'Width'.
+* **Values Of Interest Actor**: A Values Of Interest Actor consumes the Volume Texture from a Scalar Volume Actor and applies DICOM Window Attributes 'Center' and 'Width'.
-* **MPR Actor**: The DICOM windowed scalar volume may be visualized by multiplanar rendering in a MPR Actor.
+* **Multiplanar Rendering Actor**: The DICOM windowed scalar volume may be visualized by multiplanar rendering in a MPR Actor.
 The MPR Actor as a 3D representation of MPR holds three perpendicular planes, i.e. coronal, sagittal and axial plane.
 Its dimensions derive from the scalar volume pixel spacing.
 The planes can be moved in the direction of their corresponding axes interactively in real-time.
   * **MPR Monitor Actor**: The MPR produces planar rendering, which is also consumed by the MPR Monitor, a 2D representation of MPR.
-* **DVR Actor**: The DICOM windowed scalar volume may be visualized by direct volume rendering in a DVR Actor.
+* **Direct Volume Rendering Actor**: The DICOM windowed scalar volume may be visualized by direct volume rendering in a DVR Actor.
 The DVR Actor extent is shown with a bounding box.
 Its dimension derives from the scalar volume pixel spacing.
   * **Orientation Guide Actor**: The DVR Actor can be optionally attached a rotation synchronized orientation guide.
-  * **ROI Actor**: Using a region of interest ROI Actor the DVR geometry can be optionally shrinked to a volume of interest in real-time.
+  * **Region Of Interest Actor**: Using a region of interest ROI Actor the DVR geometry can be optionally shrinked in real-time.
     * **ROI Handles Actor**: A ROI geometry can be optionally modified with a ROI Handles Actor interactively in real-time.
-  * **Clip Plane Actor**: Using a Clip Plane Actor the DVR geometry can be optionally shrinked  to a volume of interest interactively in real-time.
+  * **Clip Plane Actor**: Using a Clip Plane Actor the DVR geometry can be optionally shrinked interactively in real-time.
   * **Spot Light Actor**: The DVR can be optionally illuminated with static spot-lights.

 ![Domain Model Diagram &mdash; Blueprint Actor Classes in Reference Viewer with Focus on BP_SV](Docs/DMD-SV.png "Domain Model Diagram &mdash; Blueprint Actor Classes in Reference Viewer with Focus on BP_SV")<br>*Fig. 2.2.: Domain Model Diagram &mdash; Blueprint Actor Classes in Reference Viewer with Focus on BP_SV*